 Such a realization is in recognition of oneness with all of existence.
 One gets a core message after realizing that the absolute truth is beyond all concepts and beliefs of mankind.
 Underneath all apparent differences lies a fundamental oneness.

 All forms in existence arise from pure potentiality.
-The sages referred to this as Emptiness, the Tao, Brahman, Allah, or God; while science may refer to it the zero-point field or field of potential.
+The sages referred to this as Emptiness, the Tao, Brahman, Allah, or God; while science may refer to it as the zero-point field or field of potential.

 A spiritually awakened person no longer identifies with the body while living in the body and performing all its functions and activities.
-He or she has lost all sense of “I, me and mine.”
+He or she has lost all sense of “I, me, and mine.”
 His or her ego has dissolved completely.
-Such a person experiences no duality, i.e., happiness or unhappiness, pleasure or pain, gain or loss and recognition or de-recognition; which means that the person is equipoise in all diverse situations.
-Despite experiencing emotions, he or she is not affected by them since the person is filled with love, kindness and compassion for all humanity.
+Such a person experiences no duality, i.e., happiness or unhappiness, pleasure or pain, gain or loss, and recognition or de-recognition, which means that the person is equipoise in all diverse situations.
+Despite experiencing emotions, he or she is not affected by them since the person is filled with love, kindness, and compassion for all humanity.